RN Jobs in Idaho

 Ernest Health

-Overview Registered Nurse - Full Time - Post Falls, Idaho Part Time and Per Diem options available.
-Join our world-class team of driven, passionate healthcare professionals who are focused on service excellence and providing top quality care!
+Overview Registered Nurse - Full Time - Post Falls, Idaho oin our world-class team of driven, passionate healthcare professionals who are focused on service excellence and providing top quality care!
 At Rehabilitation Hospital of Northwest we strive to attract, retain, develop, and empower our employees, supporting them in their professional growth with career advancement opportunities and a path to success within our organization.
 We have a great full time opportunity for a Registered Nurse in Idaho.
-Join our world-class team of driven, passionate healthcare professionals who are focused on service excellence and providing top quality care!
 Rehabilitation Hospital of the Northwest in Post Falls, Idaho offers specialized inpatient rehabilitation services for patients throughout northern Idaho and the Inland Northwest.
 As a leading rehab hospital, we help individuals overcome the challenges of strokes, amputee, traumatic brain and spinal cord injuries, complex orthopedic injuries, and other serious conditions with comprehensive therapy programs.
 We are certified by The Joint Commission in Stroke and Amputee.
 Our caring clinical team provides one-on-one physical, occupational, and speech therapy, along with 24/7 nursing and physician support, all in a comfortable, healing environment.
 Serving both the Coeur d’Alene and Spokane region, we combine small-town compassion with world-class rehabilitative care.
 Recognized among the nation’s top 10% of rehab hospitals, the Rehabilitation Hospital of the Northwest is committed to helping patients achieve maximum recovery close to home.
 Experience the Charm of North Idaho - Nestled between Coeur d’Alene and Spokane, Post Falls offers stunning natural beauty with easy access to outdoor adventure.
 Enjoy hiking, boating, fishing, and skiing all within minutes of home, thanks to nearby rivers, lakes, and mountains.
 With a low cost of living, friendly community, Post Falls is a hidden gem for those seeking a high quality of life.
 Its blend of small-town feel and proximity to urban amenities makes it an ideal place to live, work, and explore.
 As a participating hospital of Ernest Health, we offer robust recognition, wellness, and retention programs.
 These programs focus to enhance the employees’ work experience, recognize, and celebrate achievements.
 We also encourage employees to share their work experience through “My Ernest Journey” and through our Engagement Survey, where our approach is “You Spoke, We Listened”.
 These platforms provide additional avenues for employees to give feedback about their work experience and share what is important to them.
 Our hospital offers comprehensive benefits, designed to support your health and financial well-being.
-Benefits: Full Time / Part Time PPO and High Deductible Medical Plan options Flexible and Health Saving account options available Dental and Vision coverage 401K with employer matching Life insurance Short-and-long term disability Competitive compensation and shift differentials.
+Benefits: PPO and High Deductible Medical Plan options Flexible and Health Saving account options available Dental and Vision coverage 401K with employer matching Life insurance Short-and-long term disability Competitive compensation and shift differentials.
 CRRN/CCRN pay!
-Wellness & Work Life balance: Full Time / Part Time Employee Assistance Program Wellness Program with quarterly wellness challenges with participation incentives.
+Wellness & Work Life balance: Employee Assistance Program Wellness Program with quarterly wellness challenges with participation incentives.
 Earned Time Off - Start accruing vacation time on start date.
-Professional Growth: Full Time Clinical Career Ladder bonus program Nursing Preceptor bonus program House Supervisor Training Continuing education opportunities What you bring: A passion for providing patient care, strong clinical skills, and a strong collaborator with Physicians and Therapists.
+Professional Growth: Clinical Career Ladder bonus program Nursing Preceptor bonus program House Supervisor Training Continuing education opportunities What you bring: A passion for providing patient care, strong clinical skills, and a strong collaborator with Physicians and Therapists.
 Degree from an accredited Nursing Program.
 Current State Registered Nurse License.
 Current CPR Qualifications Required Skills: Successful completion of accredited Registered Nursing program required.
 Bachelor of Science in Nursing degree preferred.
 Current state license as a Registered Nurse required.
 Current CPR Certification required.
 One (1) year recent experience preferred.
 Acute care setting preferred.
 ACLS certification preferred in LTACH and Texas hospitals.
 Additional Qualifications/Skills: Knowledge of and adherence to current nursing theory and practice, infection control, and wound care standards of practice.
 Knowledge of accreditation standards to ensure adherence to all standards set forth by state and accrediting agencies of TJC and CMS.
 Knowledge of clinical operations and procedures, and utilizes proper policies, procedures, and guidelines in caring for patients.
 Demonstrates critical thinking skills.
 Demonstrates general computer skills including: data entry, word processing, email, and record management.
 Effective organizational and time management skills.
 Effective written and verbal communication skills.
 Ability to maintain proper levels of confidentiality.
 Ability to work closely and professionally with others.
 Ability to maintain quality, safety, and/or infection control standards.
 Responsibilities The Registered Nurse provides professional nursing care to patients within assigned unit.
 The role is also responsible for patient assessments, planning, supervising, interventions, and evaluations designed to prevent complications of physical disability, restore optimal functioning, and help the patient adapt to an altered life style.
 Integrates the hospital’s mission and “Guiding Principles” into daily practice.

 Ernest Health

-Overview Registered Nurse - Full Time - Post Falls, Idaho Part Time and Per Diem options available.
-Join our world-class team of driven, passionate healthcare professionals who are focused on service excellence and providing top quality care!
-At Rehabilitation Hospital of Northwest we strive to attract, retain, develop, and empower our employees, supporting them in their professional growth with career advancement opportunities and a path to success within our organization.
-We have a great full time opportunity for a Registered Nurse in Idaho.
-Join our world-class team of driven, passionate healthcare professionals who are focused on service excellence and providing top quality care!
-Rehabilitation Hospital of the Northwest in Post Falls, Idaho offers specialized inpatient rehabilitation services for patients throughout northern Idaho and the Inland Northwest.
+Overview House Supervisor - Full Time – Post Falls, Idaho Rehabilitation Hospital of the Northwest in Post Falls, Idaho offers specialized inpatient rehabilitation services for patients throughout northern Idaho and the Inland Northwest.
 As a leading rehab hospital, we help individuals overcome the challenges of strokes, amputee, traumatic brain and spinal cord injuries, complex orthopedic injuries, and other serious conditions with comprehensive therapy programs.
 We are certified by The Joint Commission in Stroke and Amputee.
 Our caring clinical team provides one-on-one physical, occupational, and speech therapy, along with 24/7 nursing and physician support, all in a comfortable, healing environment.
-Serving both the Coeur d’Alene and Spokane region, we combine small-town compassion with world-class rehabilitative care.
-Recognized among the nation’s top 10% of rehab hospitals, the Rehabilitation Hospital of the Northwest is committed to helping patients achieve maximum recovery close to home.
-Experience the Charm of North Idaho - Nestled between Coeur d’Alene and Spokane, Post Falls offers stunning natural beauty with easy access to outdoor adventure.
-Enjoy hiking, boating, fishing, and skiing all within minutes of home, thanks to nearby rivers, lakes, and mountains.
-With a low cost of living, friendly community, Post Falls is a hidden gem for those seeking a high quality of life.
-Its blend of small-town feel and proximity to urban amenities makes it an ideal place to live, work, and explore.
+We are seeking a House Supervisor to join our team of passionate patient caregivers!
 As a participating hospital of Ernest Health, we offer robust recognition, wellness, and retention programs.
 These programs focus to enhance the employees’ work experience, recognize, and celebrate achievements.
 We also encourage employees to share their work experience through “My Ernest Journey” and through our Engagement Survey, where our approach is “You Spoke, We Listened”.
 These platforms provide additional avenues for employees to give feedback about their work experience and share what is important to them.
 Our hospital offers comprehensive benefits, designed to support your health and financial well-being.
-Benefits: Full Time / Part Time PPO and High Deductible Medical Plan options Flexible and Health Saving account options available Dental and Vision coverage 401K with employer matching Life insurance Short-and-long term disability Competitive compensation and shift differentials.
-CRRN/CCRN pay!
-Wellness & Work Life balance: Full Time / Part Time Employee Assistance Program Wellness Program with quarterly wellness challenges with participation incentives.
-Earned Time Off - Start accruing vacation time on start date.
-Professional Growth: Full Time Clinical Career Ladder bonus program Nursing Preceptor bonus program House Supervisor Training Continuing education opportunities What you bring: A passion for providing patient care, strong clinical skills, and a strong collaborator with Physicians and Therapists.
-Degree from an accredited Nursing Program.
-Current State Registered Nurse License.
-Current CPR Qualifications Required Skills: Successful completion of accredited Registered Nursing program required.
-Bachelor of Science in Nursing degree preferred.
-Current state license as a Registered Nurse required.
+Benefits: PPO and High Deductible Medical Plan options Flexible Spending and Health Savings Account options available Dental and Vision coverage 401K with employer matching Life insurance Short-and-long term disability Wellness & Work Life Balance: Employee Assistance Program Wellness Program with quarterly wellness challenges with participation incentives Earned Time Off - start accruing vacation time on start date Professional Growth: Continuing education opportunities and reimbursement Qualifications Required Skills: Current state Registered Nurse license required.
 Current CPR Certification required.
-One (1) year recent experience preferred.
+One (1) year recent experience required.
 Acute care setting preferred.
-ACLS certification preferred in LTACH and Texas hospitals.
+ACLS certification preferred.
 Additional Qualifications/Skills: Knowledge of and adherence to current nursing theory and practice, infection control, and wound care standards of practice.
 Knowledge of accreditation standards to ensure adherence to all standards set forth by state and accrediting agencies of TJC and CMS.
 Knowledge of clinical operations and procedures, and utilizes proper policies, procedures, and guidelines in caring for patients.
 Demonstrates critical thinking skills.
 Demonstrates general computer skills including: data entry, word processing, email, and record management.
 Effective organizational and time management skills.
 Effective written and verbal communication skills.
 Ability to maintain proper levels of confidentiality.
 Ability to work closely and professionally with others.
 Ability to maintain quality, safety, and/or infection control standards.
-Responsibilities The Registered Nurse provides professional nursing care to patients within assigned unit.
-The role is also responsible for patient assessments, planning, supervising, interventions, and evaluations designed to prevent complications of physical disability, restore optimal functioning, and help the patient adapt to an altered life style.
+Responsibilities The House Supervisor is responsible for administrative supervision of nursing services on the assigned shift.
+Supervises and coordinates activities of nursing personnel to maintain continuity of patient care.
+Provides professional nursing care to patients within assigned unit.
 Integrates the hospital’s mission and “Guiding Principles” into daily practice.

 Portneuf Medical Center

-Registered Nurse / RN Labor & Delivery
+Registered Nurse / RN Cardiology Clinic

 Bingham Healthcare